How to Choose the Best Medical Alert ID in Australia

 Place the end of your tape measure on the center of your wrist (right at where the wrist bone is).

 Wrap it snugly around your wrist and note the measurement where it meets.

-Add half an inch to your wrist measurement to find your bracelet size.
-For example, if your wrist measures 7 inches, add half an inch for a final bracelet size of 7.5 inches.
+Add 1.27 cm or half an inch to your wrist measurement to find your bracelet size.
+For example, if your wrist measures 17.78 centimeters, add 1.27 cm for a final bracelet size of 19.05 centimeters.